bgonp/msg.dw2e/readme.md

 ## Installation

-- Create in your server a MySQL database with an user who can use it.
+- Create in your server a MySQL database with a user who can use it.
 - In the target folder clone this project `$ git clone https://github.com/bgonp/msg.dw2e.git .`
-- Ensure the folders `upload/attachment` and `upload/avatar` have write permissions.
+- Ensure the folders `config/` `upload/attachment/` and `upload/avatar/` have write permissions.
 - Install needed packages `$ composer install`
 - Visit the url where the app has been installed to see the installation menu.
 - Here you have to introduce your e-mail and password in order to create the admin user.